Achille Rouga

 Abdoul Rachid Achille Rouga (born 10 June 1987) is a Beninese former professional footballer who played as a defender.
 A Rennes youth product, he played for lower-league teams in France, the Netherlands, and England and spent one season with Benin Premier League side with Avrankou Omnisport FC.
 In 2008, he made one appearance for the Benin national team.

 Club career

 Rouga was born in Parakou, Benin.
-He was on the books of Stade Rennais F.C., but never played a senior match.
+He was on the books of Rennes, but never played a senior match.
 He left Rennes in summer 2008 to join F.C.
 Flers.
 He left F.C.
 Flers after one year for Dutch club for Unitas '30 from Etten-Leur.
 In summer 2010 he returned to Benin where he signed with Avrankou Omnisport FC.
 In summer 2011 he returned to Europe, with English-based Basingstoke Town.
 After one game for Basingstoke he left the club in December 2011 to join Isthmian League Division One North side Waltham Forest.
 After the end of the 2012 season he was released by Waltham Forest and in December 2012 signed with the Non-League club UK Football Finder Football Club of the Spartan South Midlands League.